IamJasonBian/Riot-API-and-Match-History-Analytics/README.md

 Riot API and Match History Analytics in R
 ================

+The following set of R code demos using Riot's API functionality as a demo for Thomas Winegarden's INFO 201 - Technical Foundations section, this notebook walks step by step through the Analysis.R script which can be run in Rstudio.
+In order to view this README in Rstudio, open up the Analysis.Rmd file.

 ### Api Functions

 We will use a riot API key for this demo.
 To register for your own riot API key please go to <https://developer.riotgames.com/>.
 The provided key for this demonstration is RRGAPI-fbccf05d-d936-45b3-a744-cc2c268b887b.
 Note, this key will only last for 24 hours.
 Additional keys you can try are: